retrodaredevil/retrodaredevil/docs/README.rst

 Once you install ``lextudio.restructuredtext``, you will be asked to install the language server after enabling.
 Say yes.
 In the top right, there is an "Open preview" button.

+In VS Code, opening links will result in a new browser window: https://stackoverflow.com/a/64700513/5434860.
+To resolve, navigate to ``about:profiles`` in the new window and make the "default-release" profile the default profile.